Doppler Effect & Laser Vibrometry: Advanced Vibration Testing

-To understand this, let’s first explore what the Doppler effect is.
-It occurs when the frequency of a wave changes as the source moves relative to an observer.
-In laser Doppler vibrometry, this principle helps measure how objects vibrate by analyzing shifts in the frequency of reflected laser beams.
+This principle is the foundation for laser Doppler vibrometry, allowing the measurement of vibrations with ultra-precision.
+In laser Doppler vibrometry (LDV), this principle helps measure how objects vibrate by analyzing shifts in the frequency of reflected laser beams.

 Ommatidia’s Q1 and Q2 Laser RADAR systems improve on traditional laser vibrometry.
 These devices use parallel measurement capabilities and high-accuracy point-cloud reconstruction to deliver detailed, real-time insights.
 Whether it’s assessing automotive parts, monitoring structural vibrations, or diagnosing industrial machinery, these solutions redefine how to measure vibration with unmatched precision and speed.